thoughtbot/ruby-science/book/code_smells/shotgun_surgery.md

 ### Example

-Users names are formatted and displayed as 'First Last' throughout the application.
+Users' names are formatted and displayed as 'First Last' throughout the application.
 If we want to change the formating to include a middle initial (e.g. 'First M. Last') we'd need to make the same small change in several places.

 ```rhtml
 # app/views/users/show.html.erb